-If you're looking for other pumpkin recipes, check out these Sourdough Discard Pumpkin Bagels and this Sourdough Discard Pumpkin Chocolate Chunk Bread.
+If you're looking for other pumpkin recipes, check out these Sourdough Discard Pumpkin Bagels, this Sourdough Discard Pumpkin Chocolate Chunk Bread, and these Sourdough Discard Pumpkin Dinner Rolls.

 And if you're looking for other sourdough discard recipes, check out these Sourdough Discard Pretzel Bites and this Sourdough Discard Garlic Pull Apart Bread.